 Local Businessman Keeping the Beat and Film Rolling

-Yesterday marked the end of Heart Month, and we’re privileged to care for the hearts of so many in our community.
+Each February, which is recognized as American Heart Month, we think about the privilege we have of caring for the hearts of so many in our community.
 We’re honored to share how one local businessman is keeping the beat and film rolling thanks to the following story of compassionate care.

 Gary York, owner of Glass Sword Cinema in West Plains, has always made an effort to stay fit and healthy.
 Given his seemingly healthy state and having no history of heart disease on either side of his family, a steep decline in his heart’s health came as a shock in November of 2019.